steveukx/modular/docs/concepts/views.md

 state of the filesystem.
 This then becomes our primary system of 'dynamically' loading and rendering views onto a rendering surface; we leverage and build on regular javascript/React semantics instead of inventing something bespoke.
-This is the power of colocating code in the same repository and scaling infrastructure and tooling around it.
+This is the power of collocating code in the same repository and scaling infrastructure and tooling around it.

 NB: It could be that someone has done a